Overview of Small Grants Program

 - Address transnational threats including disinformation and other cybercrimes;

-- Advance awareness of safety and security cooperation between the U.S. and Singapore and its importance to the region;
+- Advance awareness of safety and security, health, and environmental cooperation between the United States and Singapore and its importance to the region;

 - Support open, inclusive, and diverse societies;